Israel–Peru relations

-Israel–Peru relations are foreign relations between Israel and Peru.
-Both countries established diplomatic relations in 1957.
+Israel–Peru relations are foreign relations and diplomatic ties between the State of Israel and the Republic of Peru.
+They established diplomatic relations on 1 January 1958.
 Israel has an embassy in Lima.
 Peru has an embassy in Tel Aviv.
+Both countries are members of the World Trade Organitation and the United Nations.

 History

+Prior to the establishment of a Jewish state, a Jewish community existed in Peru, dating back to the Spanish conquest of the Inca Empire.
+The original community virtually disappeared as a result of the Peruvian Inquisition, although the rubber boom in the Peruvian Amazon led to the immigration of a number of Sephardic Jews starting in 1880.
+This community again grew during the early 20th century and around World War II.
+On June 27, 1945, the "Pro-Hebrew Palestine" committee was established, headed by José Gálvez Barrenechea and composed of people such as Luis E. Valcárcel and César Miró, among others.

+Peru was part of the United Nations Special Committee on Palestine (UNSCOP), represented by Alberto Ulloa Sotomayor.
+The committee recommended that the British Mandate be partitioned into two states, with Jerusalem being placed under international administration.
+Nevertheless, the State of Israel was declared independent in 1948, and Peru recognised the new state on February 9, 1949.

+Starting in 1950, the Jewish community in Peru became strongly interested in Zionism.
+Marcos Roitman, an ardent Jewish-Peruvian Zionist, was nominated as honorary consul of Israel in 1951, inaugurating the consulate at Colmena Avenue in late 1953.

+Bilateral relations

+Relations between both states were formally established and thus elevated to legation level in 1956, and to embassy level in 1958, with Tuvia Arazi serving as Israel's first ambassador to Peru.
+Despite the number of conflicts involving Israel, relations have not been severed since their establishment, and Peru has contributed to several United Nations peacekeeping operations in the region.

 In 1998, Israel and Peru agreed to talks on establishing free trade between the two countries.

 During the devastating earthquakes that have hit Peru (1970, 2005, 2007), Israel was the first country to send help.
 Israel sent the distinguished Israel Defense Forces Unit 669 Search and Rescue unit, along with members of the IDF medical corp which set up a field hospital.

 In 2001, Eliane Karp, a former Israeli, became First Lady of Peru.

-In 2011, former chief of staff of the Peruvian Armed Forces, General Francisco Contreras said, “We definitely need to be concerned with the growing presence of Iran in South America.
+In 2011, former chief of staff of the Peruvian Armed Forces, General Francisco Contreras said, "We definitely need to be concerned with the growing presence of Iran in South America.
 It appears that Iranian organizations provide support to other terrorist organizations, and that there is cooperation between them.
-There is something strange in the relationship Chavez has forged with Iran, as is the presence of the Iranian defense minister in Bolivia on a recent visit.”
+There is something strange in the relationship Chavez has forged with Iran, as is the presence of the Iranian defense minister in Bolivia on a recent visit."
 According to Contreras, countries like Israel and Peru need to increase cooperation to combat the growing terrorist threat.